Publishing Agreements Explained: Audit Clause

 Limit audits to a reasonable frequency

-It is important to agree on a frequency which ensures that a developer is given sufficient opportunity to assess the accuracy of the reports.
+It is important to agree on a frequency that ensures a developer has sufficient opportunity to assess the accuracy of the royalty reports.
 At the same time, publisher should not be overburdened with excessive audit requests.

 In this context, it is also important to check whether the contract includes an objection period for royalty statements.
-If that is the case, this should be taken into account when reviewing the audit clause.
+If such a period exists, it should be considered when reviewing the audit clause to ensure the developer has enough time to act within the allowed window.

 Require audits by an independent professional

-It can be important to determine whether a developer can perform the audit themselves or whether this can only be done by a ‘third party’, such as an accountant.
-Often a developer does not have the (financial) knowledge to be able to perform an audit.
+It can be important to determine whether a developer can perform the audit themselves or whether this can only be done by a third party, such as an accountant.
+In practice, many developers do not have the financial or accounting knowledge to perform an audit themselves.
+Having a qualified, independent professional conduct the audit can therefore be in the best interest of both parties, as it ensures accuracy and credibility.

 Shift audit costs if significant underpayments are found